 These offices in family courts are a centre for information about family law.
 An advice lawyer and other staff provide basic family law information as well as information about how to start a family court proceeding.
 These services are free.

-This is the home where the couple lived, whether it was owned or rented by them.
+This is the home where the family lived, whether it was owned or rented by them.
 It can be a house, an apartment, a trailer, a boat – anywhere they lived as a couple.
 It is possible to apply to the family court for an order for exclusive possession of the matrimonial home.
 Whichever person is successful in this can then change the locks on the home, and the other person is not allowed on the property.
 This does not affect the ownership of the home – just who can live there.

 This is a process in which the separating couple can meet with a third party to try to come to a compromise on issues of disagreement.
 The mediator cannot force the people to agree to something but can make suggestions and help them work toward a common position.